 10.24.6 Selection of BlockAck and BlockAckReq variants

-The Compressed Bitmap subfield of the BA Control field or BAR Control field shall be set to 1 in all BlockAck and BlockAckReq frames sent from one HT STA to another HT STA and shall be set to 0 otherwise.
-The Multi-TID subfield of the BA Control field shall be set to 1 in all BlockAck frames related to an HTimmediate agreement transmitted inside a PSMP sequence and shall be set to 0 otherwise.
+The Compressed Bitmap subfield of the (#8470)BAR Control field shall be set to 1 in all BlockAckReq frames sent from one HT STA to another HT STA and shall be set to 0 otherwise. (#8470The B2 bit of the BA Type subfield of the BA Control field shall be set to 1 in all BlockAck frames sent from one HT STA to another HT STA and shall be set to 0 otherwise.
+The (#8470)B1 bit of the BA Type subfield of the BA Control field shall be set to 1 in all BlockAck frames related to an HTimmediate agreement transmitted inside a PSMP sequence and shall be set to 0 otherwise.
 The Multi-TID subfield of the BAR Control field shall be set to 1 in all BlockAckReq frames related to an HT-immediate agreement transmitted inside a PSMP sequence and shall be set to 0 otherwise.

 In a DMG BSS, if the Compressed Bitmap subfield of the BAR Control field within a BlockAckReq frame related to an HT-immediate agreement is equal to 1, then all of the following BlockAck and BlockAckReq frames transmitted as part of the HT-immediate agreement shall have the Compressed Bitmap subfield of the BA Control and BAR Control fields set to 1.
 In this case, the Multi-TID subfield of the BA Control field and BAR Control field shall be set to 0 in all BlockAck and BlockAckReq frames transmitted as part of the HT-immediate agreement.
 In a DMG BSS, if the Compressed Bitmap subfield of the BAR Control field within a BlockAckReq frame related to an HT-immediate agreement is equal to 0, then all of the following BlockAck and BlockAckReq frames transmitted as part of the HT-immediate agreement shall have the Compressed Bitmap subfield of the BA Control and BAR Control fields set to 0.
 In this case, the Multi-TID subfield of the BA Control field and BAR Control field shall be set to 1 in all BlockAck and BlockAckReq frames transmitted as part of the HT-immediate agreement.

 Where the terms BlockAck and BlockAckReq are used within 10.24.7 and 10.24.8, the appropriate variant according to this subclause (e.g., Compressed, Multi-TID) is referenced by the generic term.
 The GCR subfield of the BAR Control field shall be set to 1 in all BlockAckReq frames where the block ack agreement is for a group address delivered using the GCR block ack retransmission policy and shall be set to 0 otherwise.
-The GCR subfield of the BA Control field shall be set to 1 in all BlockAck frames where the block ack agreement is for a group address delivered using the GCR block ack retransmission policy and shall be set to 0 otherwise.
+The B3-B4 bits of the BA Type subfield of the BA Control field shall be set to 1 in all BlockAck frames where the block ack agreement is for a group address delivered using the GCR block ack retransmission policy and shall be set to 0 otherwise.